This graphi created by Aaron Kuehn.

-Click PLAY or watch L-sit training on YouTube.
-(Flexibility and specific strength.)
+Click PLAY or watch a trailer on YouTube.

 … the unfortunate reality is that the typical way gymnasts were taught to land growing up (me included) may not be the safest for them and most effective to stick skills.
 Not to mention coaches are also unfortunately very mis-informed about what the best available science suggests for proper landing mechanics.
 The concerning typical landing position that we need to move away from is one of